 *Electric cars and trucks were very popular in Baltimore during the 1920s.
 These trucks, propelled with twenty electric batteries, had a range of forty-five miles.

 Location.
-39° 18.325′ N, 76° 36.959′ W. Marker is in Baltimore, Maryland.
+39° 18.325′ N, 76° 36.959′ W. Marker is in Downtown in Baltimore, Maryland.
 Marker is at the intersection of Mount Royal Avenue and North Charles Street on Mount Royal Avenue.
 Touch for map.
 Marker is in this post office area: Baltimore MD 21201, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on April 19, 2017.
-This page originally submitted on April 17, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 109 times since then.
+This page was last revised on April 17, 2020.
+It was originally submitted on April 17, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 162 times since then and 24 times this year.
 Photos: 1, 2, 3. submitted on April 17, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.